daler-developer/audio-player/README.md

 - Responsive and unique design
 - Playing preloaded audios(4)
-- Decreaes and increase volume
+- Mute and unmute audio
-- Sliding audio track
+- Audio track

+And many more...

 ## Other info